Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/README.md

 Only Erick
-my ssh key should work
+my ssh key should work pls